Reach-carol/Public-Health-Project/README.md

-#PUBLIC HEALTH PROJECT
+PUBLIC HEALTH PROJECT
-## INTRODUCTION
-In this project, I will be anaklysis the prevalence of heart disease
+In this project, I will be analysing the prevalence of heart disease